 What is Tax Freedom Day?

-For those unfamiliar with the concept, every year the Adam Smith Institute calculates the number of days the ‘average’ person would have to work just to pay off their taxes in the UK (this includes indirect taxes, see below…).
+Let’s start with a reminder – what is tax freedom day?
+Every year, the Adam Smith Institute calculates the number of days the ‘average’ person would have to work just to pay off their taxes in the UK.

-- Everyone’s ‘Tax Freedom Day’ will be different and each of us can use allowances and legitimate tax reliefs to move that date.
+- Everyone’s tax freedom day is different and each of us can use allowances and reliefs to move that date.